pgoodman/XY/README.md

 Requirements
 ------------
 A relatively recent version of the GCC or Clang.
-The compiler is implemented using some features of C99 and C++11, e.g. variadic templates and macros, tuples, automatic calling of base class default constructors, etc.
+The compiler is implemented using some features of C99 and C++11, e.g. variadic templates, variadic macros, r-value references, etc.

 Downloading the Coding
 ----------------------